ahoymarcus/nextjs-myjs-tech-blog/articles/dev-ops-architecture-2022-02-14.md

 These are the DevOps components:

 1. **Build**: in traditionally deployments, the cost of consumption of the resources is based on the pre-defined individual usage with fixed hardware allocation, while with DevOps usage on clouds, it could be shapen by the user's need.
-2. **Code**: there are many good practices, beign Git one of them, since it allows versioning together with many other features.
+2. **Code**: there are many good practices, being Git one of them, since it allows versioning together with many other features.
 3. **Test**: again, traditionally, testing come after production and them with the code working in the production environment.
 And with DevOps there should be a less rigid separation between these two distinct phases, that could interwind.
 4. **Plan**: and the DevOps uses Agile methodology to plan the development in synch with the operations.
-5. **Moniter**:and countinous monitoring is used to identify any risk of failure, and the monitoring `becomes more confortable with services where the log data may get monitored through many third-party tools such as Splunk`[JavaTPoint](https://www.javatpoint.com/devops).
+5. **Moniter**: and countinous monitoring is used to identify any risk of failure, and the monitoring `becomes more confortable with services where the log data may get monitored through many third-party tools such as Splunk` [JavaTPoint](https://www.javatpoint.com/devops).
 6. **Deploy**: many systems can support the scheduler for automated deployment, besides the optimizations, analytics, etc...
 7. **Operate**: here it is shortned the traditional gap of two different cycles between development and operation, because here they should come up with a monitoring plan which serves the IT and business requirements as a whole.
 8. **Release**: here automation also may have a distinc gain to lessen the impact on the customers.